"Stevenson wears no blindfold. His tools are curiosity, open-mindedness, clarity and reason."Chris Anderson, TED Curator

 Mark is the author of the best-selling An Optimist’s Tour of the Future (Penguin/ Profile Books) which has been translated into 10 languages and was described by Wired “a very coherent and entertaining journey through the world of future technology” and by New Scientist as “a refreshing reminder that the future will always belong to the optimists”.
 You can find reviews (and a free chapter from the book) here.

 Mark has also written for The Times, The Wall Street Journal, The Guardian, Intelligent Life, The Irish Times, The Irish Independent, The Daily Telegraph, and The New Statesman.
 His key skill is an ability to take complex or abstract concepts and make them understandable by non-specialists without trivialising the subject matter.
-His second book (also with Profile) about systems innovation, provisionally titled We do things differently: travels on the cutting edge of change, will be published in September 2016.
+His second book (also with Profile) about systems innovation, provisionally titled We do things differently: outsiders improving our world, will be published in January 2017.

 "An ability to express even the most complex scientific problems in terms easily understood by a layperson.
 His discussion of global warming is a model of cogency."
 Sydney Morning Herald

-Mark sits on the advisory boards of Sir Richard Branson’s Virgin Earth Challenge, future-literacy hub Atlas of the Future, the start-up incubator Mass Challenge UK and Civilised Bank (launching 2016)
+Mark sits on the advisory boards of Sir Richard Branson’s Virgin Earth Challenge, future-literacy hub Atlas of the Future, the start-up incubator and Civilised Bank

 Additionally he sits on the Fuels and Transport Steering committee at the Institution of Mechanical Engineers, the academic advisory board to Escape the City and is Nibmaster General at the Ministry of Stories.